More is Merrier: Relax the Non-Collusion Assumption in Multi-Server PIR: Acknowledgements

 We thank Vassilis Zikas for valuable feedbacks on system specifications, and anonymous reviewers and our shepherd for constructive comments.
-This work is supported partially by the National Science Foundation under grant CNS-1846316 and NSERC through the Discovery Grants program.
-Alexandros Psomas is supported in part by an NSF CAREER award CCF-2144208, a Google Research Scholar Award, a Google AI for Social Good award, and the Algorand Centres of Excellence program managed by the Algorand Foundation.
+This work is supported partially by the National Science Foundation under grant CNS-1846316 and CAREER award CCF-2144208, and NSERC through the Discovery Grants program.
+Alexandros Psomas is also supported in part by a Google Research Scholar Award, a Google AI for Social Good award, and the Algorand Centres of Excellence program managed by the Algorand Foundation.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of Algorand Foundation.